bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

 **[Remote PC]** To operate the robot with the keyboard teleoperation node, the RViz must be terminated.
-Then launch the servo server node and teleoperation nodes on a separate terminal window.
+Then launch the servo server node and teleoperation nodes on a separate docker shell windows.

 ```bash
 ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py